-If an incident such as a line of duty death occurs while and incident management team is in place, CISM may be requested however it's the responsibility of the Agency Administrator to do so.
-CISM reports directly to the Agency Administrator and a Liaison to the Command and General Staff will be assigned by the CISM Coordinator.
-The Liaison will make necessary arrangements including logistics and will schedule meeting times, determine attendees and establish meeting locations.
-This should not be done by the incident management team.
+11 If an incident such as a line of duty death occurs while an incident management team is in place, CISM may be requested however it's the responsibility of the Agency Administrator to do so.
+CISM reports 12 13 directly to the Agency Administrator and a Liaison to the Command and General Staff will be assigned 14 by the CISM Coordinator.
+The Liaison will make necessary arrangements including logistics and will 15 schedule meeting times, determine attendees and establish meeting locations.
+This should not be done 16 by the incident management team.

-If an incident management team remains in place after a serious accident or fatality, limited CISM services can be provided to the IMT and their resources while they are operationally engaged.
-It is recommended that the resources who were directly affected be released and have an opportunity to disengage prior to receiving any crisis intervention services.
+18 If an incident management team remains in place after a serious accident or fatality, limited CISM 19 services can be provided to the IMT and their resources while they are operationally engaged.
+It is 20 recommended that the resources who were directly affected be released and have an opportunity to 21 disengage prior to receiving any crisis intervention services.

-CIPS AND EMPLOYEE ASSISTANCE PROGRAM
+23 CIPS, EMPLOYEE ASSISTANCE PROGRAM, AND ADDITIONAL RESOURCES 24

-• CISM/Peer Support (Short Term)
+CISM/Peer Support (Short Term)

-CISM is a coordinated program of tactics designed to alleviate negative reactions to traumatic experiences.
-It is considered to be a short-term, adaptive process that helps individuals return to their daily routines more quickly and includes information and education.
-EAP cannot provide peer support which is the foundation of the ICISF intervention models utilize.
-Peer support has been the key to success in instilling trust of our employees to participate in crisis intervention services.

-Employees have the option of visiting EAP, and at any time may choose it for assessment and/or ongoing counselling.
-The Peer Support Program can be seen as the connecting link between the employees and EAP services.
-The Peer Support Program and EAPs often complement each other to help employees, especially for follow-up care after crisis intervention services.
+Crisis intervention is considered to be a short-term, adaptive process that helps individuals return to 28 their daily routines more guickly and includes information and education.
+Employees have the option of visiting EAP, and at any time may choose it for assessment and/or on-going counselling.
+Peer 30 support can be seen as the connecting link between the employees and EAP services.

-• EAP (Long Term)
+EAP (Long Term) •